Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-\textbf{(e) Hierarchical partition with sloped cuts} Another group of tree-structured hierarchical partition models, which considers sloped cuts for cutting the space, includes the Ostomachion process~\cite{xuhui2016OstomachionProcess}, the Binary Space Partition-Tree (BSP-Tree) process~\cite{pmlr-v84-fan18b}, and Random Tessellation Forests (RTF)~\cite{random_tessellation_forests}.
-In contrast to the MP producing axis-aligned partitions, the Ostomachion process and BSP-Tree process consider inter-dimensional dependency to generate sloped cuts and form convex polygon-shaped blocks in the $2$-dimensional space.
-The Binary Space Partition Forests~\cite{pmlr-v89-fan18a} extend the sloped cuts from $2$-dimensional spaces to $D$-dimensional spaces ($D\ge2$) and produce convex-polyhedron blocks, with the restriction that the cutting hyperplane is parallel to $D-2$ dimensions.
-Random Tessellation Forests are proposed to generate arbitrary sloped cutting hyperplanes in $D$-dimensional spaces.
-These sloped cuts concentrate more on describing the inter-dimensional dependency and the model claims to produce partitions more efficiently in the space.
-Recent work generalizes cut directions efficiently using the technique of iteration stable (STIT) tessellations~\cite{o2020stochastic}.
-Except the Ostomachion process, all the above hierarchical partitions with sloped cuts possess the self-consistency property, which can be proved by following the proof procedure in~\cite{roy2009mondrian}.
+In comparison to the axis-aligned cuts, a related group of tree-structured hierarchical partition models consider sloped (non-axis-aligned) cuts for cutting the space (Figure~\ref{cutting_vis}(c)).
+BNSP processes adopting this strategy include the Binary Space Partition-Tree (BSP-Tree) process~\cite{pmlr-v84-fan18b}, and Random Tessellation Forests (RTF)~\cite{random_tessellation_forests}.
+In contrast to the axis-aligned partitions of the MP, the BSP-Tree process accounts for inter-dimensional dependency by generating sloped cuts, and thereby forming convex polygon-shaped blocks in a $2$-dimensional space.
+Binary Space Partition Forests~\cite{pmlr-v89-fan18a} extend the mechanism of producing sloped cuts from $2$-dimensional spaces to $D$-dimensional spaces ($D\ge2$).
+This results in the production of convex-polyhedron blocks, with the restriction that the cutting hyperplane is parallel to $D-2$ dimensions.